HorusCMF/Shop/README.md

 Ultimate goal of the project is to create a minimalist webshop engine, which is user-friendly, *loved* by developers and has a helpful community.

+Horus with Symfony2 offers all the flexibility of custom development for E-Commerce and can be used to design an application that perfectly meets the expressed needs.
+It, however, requires development, integration and maintenance related technical expertise.

 Using full-stack Symfony Framework 2.3.7, with MongoDB, Node IO/Stream, Elastic Search and Codeception.

 Philosophy: **Minimalist** features, **Collaborative** in real time, **Maintainable**, **Pragmatic** and **Responsive** Solution.